FeynGrav 4.0: BRST formalism for gravity

 This section recalls the construction of the (Becchi-Rouet-Stora-Tyutin) BRST formalism \cite{Becchi:1974md,Becchi:1974xu,Becchi:1975nq,Tyutin:1975qk} for gravity with a focus on general relativity and quadratic gravity.
 Since many publications (\cite{Nishijima:1978wq,Fradkin:1970pn,Faizal:2010dw,Ohta:2020bgz,Shapiro:2022ugk} and many more) discuss both the BRST formalism and the corresponding mathematical structure in great detail, we shall only discuss its most essential parts.

-BRST formalism is a more rigorous tool to introduce the Faddeev-Popov ghosts in the theory.
+The BRST formalism is a more rigorous tool for introducing the Faddeev-Popov ghosts in the theory.
 It uses the BRST transformations, which are nilpotent transformations closely related to the gauge transformations.
 This allows one to introduce a gauge fixing term that breaks the gauge invariance of the action, but preserves its BRST invariance.

 The main advantage of the formalism in the context of gravity is that it naturally suggests a gauge-fixing term, which significantly simplifies the set of Feynman rules.
 The previous publications \cite{Latosh:2022ydd,Latosh:2023zsi,Latosh:2024lhl} treated the gauge fixing with the Faddeev-Popov prescription and obtained a set of Feynman rules with an infinite number of ghost-graviton vertices.
 Below, we implement the BRST formalism for general relativity and introduce the simplest gauge fixing term naturally suggested by the formalism.
 In the corresponding set of Feynman rules, all the couplings between gravitons and the ghosts reduce to a single three-point vertex.
 Therefore, using a more sophisticated formalism results in a radically simpler set of interaction rules.